|Nutrition Facts (per serving)|

 Many Scandinavian and Scandinavian-American cookbooks contain at least one recipe for Tiger Cake or tiikerikkakku.
 This easy-to-prepare marbled Bundt cake or kugelhopf-type cake is considered a coffee cake in Finland.
 We believe the moniker “tiger cake” comes from the swirled appearance of the crumb, reminiscent of a tiger’s markings.
 Coffee cakes appear at everything from family gatherings to fancy affairs in Finland.
-Here's my version of Finnish Tiger Cake, marbled with luscious chocolate and orange layers.
+Here's one version of Finnish Tiger Cake, marbled with luscious chocolate and orange layers.